devopsguytm/image-promotion/README.md

 [Red Hat OpenShift on IBM Cloud]( https://www.ibm.com/cloud/openshift) is an extension of the IBM Cloud Kubernetes Service, where IBM manages an OpenShift Container Platform for you.

+Usually, projects are using separate OpenShift 4 clusters for TEST and PRODUCTION.
+In order to reduce the resource consumption on the PRODUCTION cluster, Docker images are built on the TEST cluster using `buildah` and promoted to PRODUCTION cluster using `skopeo` through a Tekton pipeline.

 [Tekton Pipelines]( https://developer.ibm.com/videos/what-is-tekton/) is an open source framework used for creating cloud-native continuous integration and continuous delivery (CI/CD) pipelines that run on Kubernetes.
 Tekton Pipelines was built specifically for container environments, supports the software lifecycle, and uses a serverless approach.

-Usually, projects are using separate OpenShift 4 clusters for TEST and PRODUCTION.
-In order to reduce the resource consumption on the PRODUCTION cluster, Docker images are built on the TEST cluster using `buildah` and promoted to PRODUCTION cluster using `skopeo` through a Tekton pipeline.

-In this tutorial, you will become familiar with CI/CD pipelines and Image promotion on Red Hat OpenShift 4.3 using Tekton Pipelines.
+In this tutorial, you will become familiar with Tekton CI/CD pipelines and Image promotion on Red Hat OpenShift 4.3 using Tekton Pipelines.

 ## Prerequisites